mikemol/mikemol.github.io/_drafts/blog-workflow.md

 ```

 Incidentally, this is a classic case of "too many stories in one chart."
 I've got a draft in the works for talking about dealing with that.

+Let's reorganize this a little bit with some flow.